armory/documentation/_spinnaker/policy_engine.md

   name: system:serviceaccounts:opa
   apiGroup: rbac.authorization.k8s.io
 ---
-# Define role for OPA/kube-mgmt to update configmaps with policy status.
+# Define role in the `opa` namespace for OPA/kube-mgmt to update configmaps with policy status.
+# The namespace for this should be the namespace where policy configmaps will be created
 kind: Role
 apiVersion: rbac.authorization.k8s.io/v1
 metadata: